wannabit-mina/documentation/money-transfer/README.md

 #### Exit to Mainnet

- This method is called from the SKALE Chain to "release" funds and exit back to the end user.
+ This method is called from the SKALE Chain to "release" funds and exit back to the end user on the private SKALE testnet.

 ```
 function exitToMain(address to) public payable {